D0D0123/dbc-parse-demo/README.md

 ## Running the Demo

 `dbc_parse_demo.cpp` and the root `CMakeLists.txt` demonstrate how to add this library to your project, and how to parse a dbc file in your code.
-The library does most of the heavy lifting, storing the parsed information into iterable objects whose attributes can be accessed.
+The library does most of the heavy lifting using the `dbcppp::INetwork::LoadDBCFromIs(idbc)` function, storing the parsed information into iterable objects whose attributes can be accessed.

 Run the demo with `./dbc_parse_demo`, and check out the code to see how it works.

 ## Resources